 Everyone should know by now that I’m not much of a party game fan but here is a party game I really liked.

-Sorcerer – This is the new hotness from White Wizard Games, the company that brought us Star Realms and many other great card games.
-This is yet another card based duelling game obviously inspired by Magic the Gathering and the games that followed.
+Sorcerer – This is the new hotness from Wise Wizard Games, the company that brought us Star Realms and many other great card games.
+This is yet another card based dueling game obviously inspired by Magic the Gathering and the games that followed.
 However, there are some key differences in Sorcerer that really make it unique.

 Somewhat like Smash Up, in Sorcerer each player builds a character by picking a Character Deck, a Lineage Deck and a Domain Deck.
 These are all shuffled together to form your play deck.
 Energy used to cast spells is determined semi-randomly and cards are played in one of three battle zones.
 It’s taking over these zones that wins the match, not defeating a pool of your opponents hit points.
 Another solid change is that the three and four player rules actually sound good.
 This isn’t a two player game with some added variants to squeeze in more players.